ldesousa/HexAsciiBNF/README.md

 --------------------------------------------------------------------------------------

 Copyright 2016 Luís Moreira de Sousa.
 All rights reserved.
-Any use of this software constitutes full acceptance of all terms of the document license.
+Any use of this document constitutes full acceptance of all terms of the document licence.

 Description
 --------------------------------------------------------------------------------------